Poppet: Poppets throughout the world

 Throughout the world, each culture has their own version of a poppet.
 Poppet doll materials vary across cultures, and, most importantly, the motive or intentions for the poppet.

-Types of Poppets
+Types of poppets

 German kitchen witch

 The origin of the German kitchen witch poppet is debated by many.
-One suggested location for the kitchen poppet's origin is Scandinavia, although the first mentions of it poppet in writing come from England.
+One suggested location for the kitchen poppet's origin is Scandinavia, although the first mentions of it in writing come from England.

 The kitchen witch poppet is intended to bring good energy into the home kitchen, and prevent kitchen disasters.
 Many of these common kitchen errors can include lowering the risk of food coming out bad such as having the meal burnt, or undercooked.
 In order for these intentions to be upheld, it is believed that a prayer or a ritual will be needed, due to the idea of the kitchen being one of the most important places in the household, as the source of remedies or basic nutrition to maintain the body.